 First time home buyers are often intimidated by the home buying process.
-With Bella Vista Homes on your side, you won't have to worry.
+With Legend Homes on your side, you won't have to worry.
 We guide you through the entire process from beginning to end, always acting with your best interests in mind to help you make the right home buying decisions for yourself and your family.
 We've provided a few useful links that may answer some of your questions, including terms to know and tips for purchasing a new home.
-If you have a question that isn't answered here, contact a Bella Vista Homes Sales Professional at 210-546-1275.
+If you have a question that isn't answered here, contact a Legend Homes Sales Professional at 210-546-1275.
 We're always here to help!

 Contact a preferred lender and get a Good Faith Estimate.
 Put together a budget and determine how much you can afford towards a mortgage loan each month.

 Figure out where you want to live and research the area.
 Consider factors such as schools, churches, shopping, dining, hospitals, and proximity to work.